conorfalvey/Python-MultilayerExtraction/README.md

 ### Prerequisites

-This package uses NetworkX over iGraph for the graph manipulations.
+This module uses NetworkX over iGraph for the graph manipulations.
-Aside from this, only commonly used Python packages are used.
+Aside from this, only commonly used Python modules are used.

 ```
 pip3 install numpy